Group-SAE: Efficient Training of Sparse Autoencoders for Large Language Models via Layer Groups: Reproducibility statement

 \section{Reproducibility statement}

-To support the replication of our empirical findings on training \ac{saes} via layer groups and to enable further research on understanding their inner works, we plan to release all the code and \ac{saes} used in this study upon acceptance.
+To support the replication of our empirical findings on training \acp{sae} via layer groups and to enable further research on understanding their inner works, we release the code and \acp{sae} used in this study~\footnote{https://github.com/ghidav/group-sae}.